 Her latest poetry collection, Diaspora: Volume L, is available from Paloma Press.

-A MacDowell Colony and Hawthornden Fellow, thrice-nominated for a Pushcart Prize, both Literature Wales and the Australia Council for the Arts have awarded her grants towards the writing of Disturbance.
+She is a MacDowell Colony Fellow, a Hawthornden Fellow, and a five-time Pushcart Prize nominee for poetry and fiction, with both Literature Wales and the Australia Council for the Arts awarding her grants towards the writing of Disturbance.

 Previous festival appearances include the Oxford Literary Festival and the Seoul International Writers Festival.

 Her editing experience includes work for literary and commercial publications in Australia, the US and Hong Kong.
 She is a former editor for the New Zealand Poetry Society’s magazine, a fine line, and a former co-editor for Verity La.’s Discoursing Diaspora.
 She also edited the first Aotearoa New Zealand edition of Atlanta Review (USA, 2017).